svikashk/docs/guide/account-structure.md

 ## Projects

-A project is where members of in your organization come together to achieve a common goal.
-Projects can be features your company is working on, or represent teams such as Design or Data Science.
+A project is where members of your organization come together to achieve a common goal.
+Projects can be named after teams such as Design or Data Science, but can also map to a product or initiative your company is working on (Android App, iOS App).

 ![All Projects in Zepel](/guide/assets/uploads/zepel-projects.png "Zepel Projects")